initbiz/initbiz.github.io/letsrent/index.md

 ![Locations](https://raw.githubusercontent.com/initbiz/initbiz.github.io/master/letsrent/assets/images/settings-locations.png)

 ## Time spans
-The settings are meant to be set before making the app production ready.
-They refer to the order price described in the beginning of the document.
+The settings are meant to be set before making the app production-ready.
+They refer to the order price described at the beginning of the document.

 ![Time spans settings](https://raw.githubusercontent.com/initbiz/initbiz.github.io/master/letsrent/assets/images/settings-time-spans.png)

 ### Buffer before creating order
-The setting describe the time that has to lapse from the time of creating the order for the rentable models to be ready.
+The setting describes the time that has to lapse from the time of creating the order for the rentable models to be ready.

-For example if someone wants to create order on Monday at 8:00 a.m. for 8 hours buffer he/she will be able to do that at 4 p.m.
+For example, if someone wants to create order on Monday at 8:00 a.m. for 8 hours buffer he/she will be able to do that at 4 p.m.

 You can override the default behavior using the `initbiz.letsrent.orderAfterDateNormalization` event.